stardust2810/stardust2810.github.io/_travels/cruisecation-on-the-world-dream.md

 <li>Book slots for pool / jacuzzi first</li>
 <li>Download and use the app for booking of shows</li>
 <li>Lunch is available!</li>
+<li>Take your luggages along with you so that once you book your reservations for the swimming pool or jaccuzi you can immediately change into your swimming suit and head to swim or chill.
 </ul>

 <span class="image left"><img src="{% link assets/images/20211201-dream-cruise-2.jpg %}" alt="" /></span>
 Although Emanuel found out that we could park our car there for around $45, we decided to take the MRT there instead.
-We left home around 10ish and arrived at Marine South Pier station (neaarest station with about 10 mins walk to the Singapore Cruise Centre) around 11:40am.
+We left home around 10ish and arrived at Marine South Pier station (nearest station with about 10 mins walk to the Singapore Cruise Centre) around 11:40am.
 Recommended!

 <span class="image right"><img src="{% link assets/images/20211201-dream-cruise-3.jpg %}" alt="" /></span>This being the COVID-19 period, all passengers had to take an ART test prior to boarding.
 Surprisingly, although Justina and Victoria took their test before us, Emanuel and I got out test results within 10 mins (sms received by me, or you can also check your TraceTogether app for the results.) earlier than Justina and Victoria.
 Once all the results were received, we were able to proceed from the ART holding center to join the queue for entry into the Singapore Cruise Centre.

-The wait here was much longer, about 40 mins, before we even got into the cruise centre itself!
+The wait here was much longer, about 1h, before we even got into the cruise centre itself!
 Once inside however, it was relatively smooth (not sure whether it was due to the being out of the sweltering heat), from the mandatory checking of luggages to the receiving of our ship pass and the Tracy token (mandatory for moving around the ship).
 From then on, it was another wait (this time, at the departure hall) before we finally got on board our home for the next 2 nights, the Genting World Dream, around 2:15pm.
 And so began our holiday proper!

 <em>Tip: Most people will check into their rooms first when they board the ship.
 Take this opportunity to make your bookings for the pool / jacuzzi.</em>